-Over the past several years, we have focused on opportunities to increase revenue and operating income despite the continuing decline in check and forms usage.
+Over the past several years, we have focused on opportunities to increase revenue and operating income despite the continuing secular decline in check and forms usage.
 These opportunities have included new product and service offerings, brand awareness and positioning initiatives, investing in technology for our service offerings, enhancing our information technology capabilities and infrastructure, improving customer segmentation, extending the reach of our sales channels, and reducing costs.
-In addition, we invested in various acquisitions that extend the range of products and services we offer to our customers, primarily MOS offerings.
-Information about our acquisitions can be found under the captions "Note 6: Acquisitions" of the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report and under the caption "Note 5: Acquisitions" of the Notes to Consolidated Financial Statements appearing in the 2017 Form 10-K. During the remainder of 2018, we plan to continue our focus in these areas, with an emphasis on profitable revenue growth and increasing the mix of MOS revenue, primarily data-driven marketing solutions, treasury management solutions and web services.
-We also plan to assess acquisitions that complement our large customer bases, with a focus on MOS offerings.
-A more detailed discussion of our business strategies can be found under the caption "Business Segments" appearing in Item 1 of the 2017 Form 10-K.
+In addition, we invested in various acquisitions that extend the range of products and services we offer to our customers, primarily marketing solutions and other services (MOS) offerings.
+Information about our acquisitions can be found under the captions "Note 6: Acquisitions" in the Condensed Notes to Unaudited Consolidated Financial Statements appearing in Item 1 of this report and under the caption "Note 5: Acquisitions" in the Notes to Consolidated Financial Statements appearing in our 2017 Form 10-K. During the remainder of 2018, we plan to continue our focus in these areas, with an emphasis on profitable revenue growth and increasing the mix of MOS revenue, primarily data-driven marketing solutions, treasury management solutions and web services.
+We continue to assess acquisitions that complement our large customer bases, with a focus on MOS offerings.
+A more detailed discussion of our business strategies can be found under the caption "Business Segments" appearing in Item 1 of our 2017 Form 10-K.

-Earnings for the first quarter of 2018, as compared to the first quarter of 2017, increased due to a lower effective income tax rate in 2018, largely due to the Tax Cuts and Jobs Act of 2017, the benefit of price increases and continuing initiatives to reduce our cost structure, primarily within our sales, marketing and fulfillment organizations.
-These increases in earnings were partially offset by volume reductions for personal and business checks and forms due primarily to the continuing decline in check and forms usage, as well as continued pricing allowances within Financial Services.
+Earnings for the first six months of 2018, as compared to the first six months of 2017, increased due to a lower effective income tax rate in 2018, largely due to the Tax Cuts and Jobs Act of 2017 (the "2017 Act"), the benefit of price increases and continuing initiatives to reduce our cost structure, primarily within our sales, marketing and fulfillment organizations, as well as lower asset impairment charges in 2018.
+In addition, we recognized gains from sales of businesses and customer lists within Small Business Services of \$11.1 million, compared to gains recognized in the first half of 2017 of \$6.8 million.
+These increases in earnings were partially offset by volume reductions for personal and business checks and forms due primarily to the continuing secular decline in check and forms usage, lower Deluxe Rewards revenue driven primarily by the loss of Verizon Communications Inc. as a customer, higher restructuring costs, and continued pricing allowances within Financial Services.